 How a Ketogenic Diet Can Help Individuals with Cerebral Palsy

-While research on the link between ketogenic diet and cerebral palsy is extremely limited, there is substantial research on the effectiveness of the ketogenic diet in reducing seizures in children with epilepsy.
+While research on the ketogenic diet for individuals with cerebral palsy is extremely limited, there is substantial research on the effectiveness of the ketogenic diet in reducing seizures in children with epilepsy.
 Epilepsy refers to a condition in which individuals experience recurring seizures.

 Epilepsy is not directly related to cerebral palsy; however, the two conditions co-occur commonly enough that they’re considered associative conditions for one another.
 In fact, nearly 30-50% of children with cerebral palsy will also have epilepsy.
 Both conditions may be caused by lack of oxygen, stroke, severe head trauma, birth defects, and infections in the brain.

 Ultimately, the ketogenic diet may only be helpful for individuals with cerebral palsy if they also have co-occurring epilepsy.
-Adapting a ketogenic diet has been demonstrated to reduce seizure frequency in 35-56% of children and adolescents with epilepsy that did not respond to medications.
+Adopting a ketogenic diet has been demonstrated to reduce seizure frequency in 35-56% of children and adolescents with epilepsy that did not respond to medications.
 Dietary changes can serve as a more natural alternative to seizure management than medications or surgery.

 However, if you have cerebral palsy and don’t experience seizures, adopting a ketogenic diet may not be necessary.